Official start of hurricane season could move up to May

 The Washington Post reports a group at the National Hurricane Center in Miami, which is part of the NOAA, is deciding whether the start of the Atlantic hurricane season should move to May 15 from the widely agreed-upon start date of June 1.
 The discussion was prompted by a growing trend for storms to form ahead of June.

+According to NOAA's historical hurricane tracker, 34 storms have formed during the month of May sine 1851.
+In 2020, both Arthur and Bertha developed prior to June 1.
+Though most systems are weak at that time in the season, the strongest on record was a category two hurricane, later named Amanda, that struck Florida in 1863.

-The National Hurricane Center has already announced plans to start issuing tropical weather outlooks on May 15.
+The National Hurricane Center has announced plans to start issuing tropical weather outlooks on May 15.
+Additionally, the Pacific hurricane season already begins on May 15.

 Last year brought a historic season for Atlantic storms, becoming the most active hurricane season on record.